What Is a Remote Team

 In this activity, the team has to join a virtual call where they have to come up with some creative and funny solutions to the following situation: “if aliens landed on Earth and their goal was to destroy the company, what would you do to save the situation?”

-This is a great way for each one to show their true personality and be able to have a laugh for a while.
+This is a great way for each one to show their true personality and be able to laugh together.

 This is a very fun activity and it’s super simple and fun!

-In this remote team ice breaker, every team member has to post on a shared document a picture of themselves when they were a baby, and then guess who it is within a certain time limit.
+Every team member has to post on a shared document a picture of themselves when they were a baby.
+Then guess who it is within a certain time limit.

-For this game, they all have a virtual call and then each person is asked to tell three truths and a lie about themselves, so the others have to guess which one was the lie and the one that guesses it correctly gains a point.
-It is better to keep the lie realistic so it is harder for the rest of the team to guess which one it is.
+For this game, they all have a virtual call and each person is asked to tell three truths and a lie about themselves.
+The others have to guess which one was the lie and the one that guesses it correctly gains a point.
+It’s better to keep the lie realistic so it is harder for the rest of the team to guess it.

 It is a very good game to help to get to know each other in a fun way.

-Virtual bingo is a fun and easy game which gets everyone involved and helps everyone realise what they have in common with each other.
+This is a fun and easy game to get everyone involved and help everyone realise what they have in common.

-The game consists of creating a people-bingo card with a list of statements such as “has blonde hair” or “prefers dogs better than cats”.
-Then you have to call out statements and the team members have to put a cross in the box if they share that quality with someone else.
+It consists of creating a bingo-card with a list of statements such as “has blonde hair” or “has a dog”.
+You have to call out statements and the team members have to put a cross in the box if they share that quality with someone else.
 The first player to get three in a row or complete the full card, wins.

 Here is an example of a template that you can use if you don’t have any ideas.

 It is a great activity for a team whose integrants like to travel but can’t because of the situation we are currently living in.
-There are many virtual city tours that you can book and they can show you the city while you share this experience with the rest of your team.
+There are many virtual city tours that you can book.
+They can show you the city while you share this experience with the rest of your team.